 Our expectations have become unrealistic.

-There will be times when email takes longer to get to the other side.
-This could be due to unknown network or geographical issues.
-And, believe it or not, not everyone you email is sitting in front of their computers 24/7.
-Nor does everyone have their email going directly to their phone to be instantly notified.
-I know it is hard to believe, but it’s true.
-I don’t.
+Sometimes, email takes longer to get to the other side.
+This could be due to an unknown network or geographical issues.
+And, believe it or not, only some people you email are sitting in front of their computers 24/7.

 Patience is a Virtue